trap-representation/Chlore/README.md

 This is Chlore - a stack based language that's made with a focus on simplicity.

-The reference implementation of Chlore that I've been working on is called Ehre.

-Ehre can currently target:
-- STVM

-In the future Ehre will be able to target:
-- SUBLEQ
-- WebAssembly
-- CIL
-- JVM

 A simple Hello World program written in a standard compliant implementation of Chlore <sup>1.</sup>:

 ````